Execution

 state | TState | Final state (same reference passed in) |

-cursor | string | null | Next node to run on resume; null if completed normally |
+cursor | string | null | Next placement IRI to run on resume; null when the flow completed |

-executedNodes | string[] | Nodes that ran (in order) |
+executedNodes | string[] | Nodes that ran (in order), including pre/post phase placements |

-skippedNodes | string[] | Nodes skipped (empty fan-out) |
+skippedNodes | string[] | Nodes skipped (empty scatter source) |

 Consumption patterns